kipyegonline/gemini-ai-api/README.md

 ## Issues and PR

-You can fork and create PR on the main branch
+You can fork and create PR against the main branch

+Issues can be created on the same branch.